 Robin will connect to your on-premise Exchange service through the following IP addresses.
-Add them to your incoming connection whitelist to make sure the connection goes through successfully.
+Add them to your incoming connection allow list to make sure the connection goes through successfully.

 You can also match user agents containing "RobinAPI", which will appear similar to

-For outgoing connections, you can whitelist against our DNS (e.g. *.robinpowered.com) which is signed via DNSSEC.
+For outgoing connections, you can allow against our DNS (e.g. *.robinpowered.com) which is signed via DNSSEC.

-DNSSEC removes the need for specific IP address whitelist since the DNS record itself is secured and can be validated similar to an SSL certificate.
+DNSSEC removes the need for specific IP address allowed since the DNS record itself is secured and can be validated similar to an SSL certificate.
 You can confirm using this tool from Verisign.

 What kind of data is synced?

 Once an Exchange service account is connected, the Robin cloud service will connect to your designated Exchange service and begin to synchronize its data with Robin.
 In doing so, a subset of your calendar events and their details will be saved to the Robin system.
 These details include event titles, descriptions, start and end dates/times, the specified location, and the list of attendees.
 We do not sync attachments.